 Our motivation for observing the Law shouldn't be to just avoid punishment.
-We should respect the God-given authority the Law represents - whether that Law is a speed limit, or a building code, or a lamebrain prohibition about parking in your own pine straw!

-If believers can't submit to the authorities we can see, how can we tell others to submit to God's authority - an authority we can't see?
+The issue is us respecting the God-given authority the Law represents - whether that Law is a speed limit, or a building code, or a lamebrain prohibition about parking in your own pine straw!
+If believers can't submit to the authorities we do see, how can we tell others to submit to God's authority - an authority we don't see?
 Trust me, when a "Praise the Lord" bumper sticker goes sailing down the interstate at 90 mph it's a sorry witness.

-Once a policeman was making some extra money after hours.
-He was enforcing the dress code at a ritzy restaurant.
+Once a policeman was making extra money after hours by enforcing the dress code at a ritzy restaurant.

 A man walked in with a jacket, but no necktie.
-The police officer refused to let him enter.

-The rebellious patron goes out to his car, wraps his jumper cables around his neck, comes back in and shouts, "There!
+The policeman denied him entrance.
+The rebellious patron goes out to his car, wraps his jumper cables around his neck, comes in, and shouts, "There!
 I'm wearing a tie!"

-The cop glares back at him and says, "Okay, but you better not start anything!"
-Here Paul is saying, "Just obey the governing authorities and you'll avoid a lot of trouble."
+The cop glares at him and says, "Ok, but you better not start anything!"
+Here, Paul is saying, "Just obey the governing authorities and you'll avoid a lot of trouble."